eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

 [End-of-Transmission]: https://www.asciihex.com/character/control/4/0x04/eot-end-of-transmission
 [^3]: The key they send [can deviate][ret-vs-etr], but usually both keys send carriage return.
 [ret-vs-etr]: https://unix.stackexchange.com/questions/253271/understanding-return-enter-and-stty-icrlf#comment436939_253273

+(Huh.
+Maybe EBCDIC wasn't so bad after all.
+We stayed true to the typewriters, but at what cost...)

 Of course, it would be unfortunate if pressing the Enter key (which sends ^M) only moved the cursor back without moving it